 From here on I confine attention to the parliamentary vote.

 The property-based right to vote goes back at least to King Henry VI in 1432 when it was established that only people owning property worth 40 shillings or more could vote.
 Since this sum remained unchanged over centuries, the natural effect of inflation was to increase the size of the electorate.
-But even by the eighteenth century the electorate would still only be around 1% or 2% of the adult population (though virtually all men).
-By 1831 the electorate had become 516,000 but the Great Reform Act of 1832 increased this to about 809,000 (Ref.3), some 5% of the adult population, or 10% of the adult male population.
+But even by the eighteenth century the electorate would still only be around 2% of the adult population (though virtually all men, so 4% of men).
+By 1831 the electorate had become 516,000 (6% of men) but the Great Reform Act of 1832 increased this to about 809,000 (Ref.3), some 5% of the adult population, or 10% of the adult male population.

 Only with the 1918 Representation of the People Act did all men of 21 and older get the vote.
 This same Act gave the vote to all women aged 30 and over.
 A subsequent Act ten years later, in 1928, gave women the vote at 21, equal to men.
 (The voting age was lowered to 18 for both sexes only in 1969).
 The result is the graphic shown at the head of this blog, the data having been compiled from Refs.3-5.

 My point is that, on an historical timescale, the enfranchisement of men hardly preceded that of women significantly.
 Much is made in some quarters that the 1918 Act did not give the vote to women at age 21.
 But the reason is clear.
 Women outnumbered men before the war, and outnumbered them even more emphatically afterwards by virtue of the war deaths.
 It was thought inappropriate to introduce women immediately as the majority voters, especially in view of the hardships men had faced in the trenches.
 Only ten years later, women became the majority of voters and remain so to this day.

 As an illustration of the unreliable, partisan commentary you will find on web sites on the issue of the franchise, consider this quote from Ref.6,